meredithpaynee/CS4450-Project/README.md

 # CS4450-Project

 Our project creates a parser for Python3 using a Java lexer and parser.
 We used ANTLR for our implementation.
-The grammar handles variable assignments, arithmentic expressions, booleans, arraus, if/elif/else blocks, for/while loops, and comments.
+The grammar handles variable assignments, arithmentic expressions, booleans, arrays, if/elif/else blocks, for/while loops, and comments.

 ## Team Members